 On the other hand, there are many cases when a timing belt breaks at a lower mileage than the recommended interval.
 Usually, premature timing belt failure is caused by faulty belt hardware (tensioner and idlers), leaking water pumps, improper tension and when a timing belt is soaked in engine oil.
 How can you tell if the belt is in good shape or needs to be replaced as soon as possible?
 Can a timing belt condition be inspected?
 The answer is yes: Usually a timing belt is covered by plastic or metal covers.

 Your mechanic can remove one of the covers and visually assess the condition of the timing belt.
-For example, this timing belt in photo 1 belongs to an Acura TL with 52,000 miles.
+For example, this timing belt in photo 1 belongs to the Acura TL with 52,000 miles.
 The owner wanted to check the timing belt condition before going on a long road trip.
 According to the mechanic, this belt is in a pretty good shape and can last for a while longer.
 The timing belt in the photo 2 below belongs to a Toyota Celica with 150,000 miles.
 The engine was still running fine, but upon the inspection, the mechanic found that the timing belt is in poor shape (you can see many cracks).
 The owner rightfully decided to have it replaced.

 What happens if a timing belt breaks?
 There are two types of engines: an interference and non-interference.
 In an interference engine, if a timing belt breaks while driving, there is a good chance that the engine might be severely damaged.
 A non-interference engine will stall, if a timing belt breaks, but further damage might be limited.
 The difference is that in an interference engine, valves that are fully open will be hit by the piston as it travels to its top position.
 In a non-interference engine, there is still some clearance between fully open valves and a piston in the top position.
 How to know if your engine is an interference engine?
 Here is the link to Timing Belt Replacement Interval Guide, courtesy of Gates corporation.
 In this guide, the interference engines are marked with the star sign.